collab-uniba/speech-translation-tools/README.md

 TeamTranslate
 ========================
 A real-time speech to speech translation tool.
-Real-time translation is provided by Google Translate or Bing Translator, speech conversion by Nuance Dragon.
+Real-time translation is provided by Google Translate or Microsoft Bing Translator, speech conversion by Nuance Dragon.
 The tool is intended to support multilanguage group communcation and collaboration.

 TeamTranslate is written in C/C++ and is available under MPL license.